hello-robot/hello-robot.github.io/docs/README.md

 This documentation is only to be used for an authentic Stretch RE1 or RE2 robot produced and sold by Hello Robot Inc.

-All Hello Robot [documentation](https://github.com/hello-robot/hello-robot.github.io) related materials are released under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0) license.
+All Hello Robot documentation and related materials are released under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)](https://creativecommons.org/licenses/by-nd/4.0) license.

 ------
 <div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
 The Stretch RE1 and RE2 robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>